akdimitri/RRAM_COMPILER/README.md

 random-access memory (ReRAM).
 To design a large-scale ReRAM array is time consuming and tedious to custom design, and there are not many tools for automating this process.
 This project aims to develop a script-based compiler that provides a flexible and portable platform for generating and verifying ReRAM designs across different technologies.
-The student will investigate the current memory complier in terms of architecture and operation to understand the design process of common memory.
+The student will investigate the current memory compiler in terms of architecture and operation to understand the design process of common memory.

 The objectives are: